Your ultimate guide to the best Ramadan buffets in KL and Selangor for 2023

 Head over to Melting Pot at Concorde Hotel Kuala Lumpur to savour the Gabungan Duo Rasa Ala Kampung & Thai buffet spread.
 Combining the flavours of both Thai and traditional kampung dishes, the spread all about the opportunities to spend time with loved ones over delicious meals.
 Curated by Chef Mohamad Yusoff and Chef Nopporn Nutto, options include the likes of Gulai Tunjang Minangkabau, Kambing Masak Hitam Manis, Grilled Thai Beef Salad, and Chicken Panang with Lime Leaves and Peanut.
 Both menus will be on rotation every day, from 23 March to 21 April 2023.

-Hero & featured image credit: Grand Hyatt Kuala Lumpur.
+Hero and featured image: Courtesy Grand Hyatt Kuala Lumpur.
 All images are credited to the respective hotels.